 In most coastal areas, winters can be a calm and settled time to paddle, however conditions can change.
 Cold mornings and shorter days limit our paddle window but if you make the effort you really will be rewarded.

-Here are a few handy tips to get you out paddling safely over the colder months.
+Here are a few handy tips to get you out paddling safely over the colder months, so you don't miss out!

 Check conditions and have a plan: